 In some cases, the VA can issue back pay very quickly, within a matter of months of claims being approved.
 In other cases, there can be unexpected and sometimes unexplained delays.
 An attorney will be able to work to make sure that you receive your back pay as soon as possible.

 Do you think that you could be owed disability back pay from the VA?
-Make sure that you contact Berry Law Firm without delay.
+Make sure that you contact Berry Law without delay.

 Our team was helping Veterans fight for their disability compensation on a pro bono basis before the laws changed.
 We understand how important they can be to a Veteran because we are a team of Veterans.